Music of New Jersey: R&B

+Formed in 1964 in Jersey City, Kool & the Gang is well known for their Billboard Hot 100 #1 hit, "Celebration", as well as various other singles such as "Ladies Night" and "Get Down On It", and the band has won many awards throughout their career.

-Blues is still rich in New Jersey, and is supported by two blues societies -- North Jersey Blues Society (NJBS), and Jersey Shore Jazz & Blues Foundation (JSJBF).
+Blues is still rich in New Jersey, and is supported by two blues societies—North Jersey Blues Society (NJBS), and Jersey Shore Jazz & Blues Foundation (JSJBF).

 The North Jersey Blues Society, a 501(c)(3) non-profit corporation, was founded to celebrate the heritage of blues music through the unity of fans, musicians, society members, venues, and business owners who will collaborate and promote the blues in Northern New Jersey.
 NJBS priorities include: Promoting the performance of local and national blues musicians in the Northern New Jersey; Offering blues artists and audiences artistic programming and venue opportunities; and Providing educational opportunities to increase awareness of blues music and art.

 The Jersey Shore Jazz & Blues Foundation (JSJBF) not only organizes up to three free music festivals every summer, but it is also involved in the free weekly Sunday evening outdoor summer blues concerts in the West End section of Long Branch, and the monthly year-round blues venue in the Red Bank Woman's Club.
 Keb Mo, Kim Wilson, Popa Chubby and many others have played here.
 George Kerr produced "New Jersey Soul" groups such as the Whatnauts (from Baltimore) and the Escorts.
 Sylvia Robinson composed The Moments' big hit "Love on a Two Way Street".
 Paul Kyser produced Soul Generation and Jimmy Briscoe & the Little Beavers.

 Hip-hop

-Hip hop group Sugar Hill Gang, artists behind one of the earliest major commercial hip-hop songs "Rapper's Delight" is from New Jersey, as is Redman.
+Hip hop group Sugar Hill Gang, artists behind one of the earliest major commercial hip-hop songs "Rapper's Delight" is from Englewood, New Jersey.
+Rapper Lauryn Hill, born in East Orange and raised in South Orange, has been noted as one of the best female rappers of all time by magazines like Billboard, winning the most Grammys of any female rapper.
+Hill's band, The Fugees, was formed in South Orange along with Wyclef Jean and Pras Michael.
+Rapper Redman was raised in Newark.
 Hip-hop trio Naughty by Nature originated in East Orange, New Jersey in 1987, under the group name the New Style.
 Rapper/Singer and Actress Queen Latifah was born in Newark, New Jersey, and grew up in nearby East Orange.
 Rapper and actor Ice-T was also born in Newark, and grew up in Summit, New Jersey.
+Rapper Apache was born in Jersey City.
+Rapper Coi Leray was raised in Hackensack.
+Rapper Fetty Wap, best known for his Billboard Hot 100 #2 single "Trap Queen", was born and raised in Paterson.
+Rapper/R&B artist Akon moved to Union City as a child, but had also lived and grew up in Newark and Jersey City.